asgardeo/mobile-ui-sdks/docs/website/android/start.md

     // Initiate a call to /authorize endpoint only if a valid AT is not available authenticationProvider.isLoggedInStateFlow(context)  // [!code highlight]
     handleAuthenticationState(state)
+    isLoggedInStateFlow()
 }

+private fun isLoggedInStateFlow() {
+    GlobalScope.launch {
+        authenticationProvider.isLoggedInStateFlow(context) // [!code highlight]
+        _state.update { landingScreenState ->
+            landingScreenState.copy(isLoading = false)
+        }
+    }
+}

 private fun handleAuthenticationState(state: AuthenticationState) {
+    GlobalScope.launch {
-    authStateJob = state.collect {
+        state.collect {
             when (it) {
                 is AuthenticationState.Initial -> {
                     // pre /authorize
                     authenticationProvider.initializeAuthentication(context)  // [!code highlight]
                 }
                 is AuthenticationState.Unauthenticated -> {
                 /**
                     * Gets called when /authorize and /authn responds with an “INCOMPLETE” state.
                     * This means authentication flow is still not completed and a particular step is getting
                     * challenged for authentication.
                     */
                     LoginForm(it.authenticationFlow)
                 }
                 is AuthenticationState.Error -> {
                 /**
                     * Gets called when /authorize and /authn responds with an “FAILED_INCOMPLETE” state
                     * which responds at an error of a particular authentication step */
                 }
                 is AuthenticationState.Authenticated -> {
                 /**
                     * Gets called when /authn responds with an “SUCCESS” state.
 This means
-                * authentication flow is completed
+                    * authentication flow is completed */
-                */
                     onSuccessfulLogin()
                 }
                 is AuthenticationState.Loading -> {
                     // Show loading
+                }
             }
         }
     }